left-curve/left-curve/quint/invariants.md

 run simpleVsFancyMultipleRepsTest = init.then(3.reps(_ => {
 ```

-After that, we repeat the following set of operations three times First we pick randomly a set of operations that will be in a batch.
+After that, we repeat the following set of operations three times.
+First we pick randomly a set of operations that will be in a batch.

 ```bluespec "tests" +=
   nondet kms_with_value = all_key_hashes.setOfMaps(VALUES).oneOf()